-Virtualization infrastructure plays an important role in the transparency, flexibility, and planning if best practices are applied in its design.
-While you may inherit an infrastructure, rather than designing one from the beginning, it’s best to step back rather than continuing to support “good enough” policies.
-Therefore, initiating a plan to get back to design principles can help you form a good basis for maintenance and management in the future.
+Designing your company’s virtual infrastructure with best practices in mind is essential for network transparency, flexibility, and planning.
+If you’ve inherited – rather than designed – your virtual infrastructure, it’s best to step back rather than support “good enough” policies.
+Building a plan to get back to design principles can help you form a sound basis for maintenance and management in the future.

-You should regularly refine your plan to determine whether it makes sense to integrate new technology.
-What may have lacked integration or support, or had an unreasonable price tag just a couple of years ago may be a practical solution now.
-In addition, you need to have policies in place for recovery.
-While virtualization infrastructures are typically designed for availability, all organizations eventually experience failure.
-Preparation for such an event and disaster recovery are key aspects of a complete design vision.
+You should regularly refine your plan to determine if it makes sense to integrate new technology.
+Technologies that lacked integration support or had an unreasonable price tag a couple of years ago may be practical now.
+While most enterprises design virtual infrastructures for availability, all organizations experience failure eventually.
+Having a disaster recovery plan in place is crucial for a complete vision for your virtualization infrastructure design.

-Even if you’re currently working with the perfect virtualization infrastructure for your situation, it may still fail without the right level of flexibility.
-Cloud migration and digital transformation are moving targets, and IT needs an approach to infrastructure that will keep up.
+Lastly, remember that the perfect virtualization infrastructure design for your situation may still fail without the right level of flexibility.
+Cloud migration and digital transformation are moving targets, and your IT teams need an approach to virtual infrastructure design that will keep up.

-Create a plan with virtualization infrastructure design principles: You may be working with an infrastructure that has separate networking, compute, and storage elements, but you may find it beneficial to shift to a converged or a hyper-converged infrastructure (HCI) to fit your future needs.
+If your virtual infrastructure has separate networking, computing, and storage elements, it may help to shift to a converged or hyper-converged infrastructure (HCI) to fit your future needs.

-The most compelling reason for HCI is the streamlining of the separate functions.
-The resulting density can put a lot of pressure on power demands, so if you have a data center with aging server racks, you can anticipate some issues.
-If a full HCI plan isn’t possible, you can incorporate shared storage pools through virtualization hosts or take steps toward this practicality with a distributed approach and a gradual reduction in infrastructure costs.
+The most compelling reason for HCI is that it can streamline separate functions.
+However, the result can put a lot of pressure on power demands, so if you have a data center with aging server racks, you can anticipate some issues.
+If a full HCI plan isn’t possible, you can incorporate shared storage pools through virtualization hosts or take steps toward this with a distributed approach and gradually reduced infrastructure costs.

-Plan for failure: Your virtualization infrastructure must assume that failure is inevitable.
-Your design likely prioritizes availability and has features in place to prevent an outage, but don’t fall into the trap of assuming that hardware failure isn’t a possibility.
+Your virtualization infrastructure design must assume failure is inevitable.
+Your infrastructure likely prioritizes availability and has features in place to prevent an outage, but don’t fall into the trap of thinking hardware failure isn’t possible.

-Failure preparation must be incorporated as a design principle.
-This allows for faster recovery by having extra hardware prepared and documenting changes.
-Because failure often stems from human error, documentation can help your organization track the origination and prevent future problems.
-Even if the problem can’t be tied to a simple error, documentation helps keep stakeholders up to date on the recovery plan.
+Consider incorporating failure preparation as a design principle for faster recovery with extra hardware and documentation of any changes.
+Because failure often stems from human error, documentation can help your organization track where a problem originated and prevent future issues.
+Even if you can’t tie a problem to a simple error, accurate documentation can help keep stakeholders up to date on your recovery plan.

-Embrace flexibility: Your design needs to meet your current needs but also those of the future, so you need to build cloud and hybrid options into the deployment of your infrastructure.
-If you’re like most organizations, your migration to the cloud hasn’t followed a clear path but may have taken a few messy turns with a variety of services that aren’t coordinated.
-You may face some challenges in your organization, but it’s important to get your current cloud services organized and then create a path for the future, including infrastructure planning.
+The right virtual infrastructure design meets current and future needs, so you should build cloud and hybrid options into your infrastructure deployment.
+If you’re like most organizations, your cloud migration probably hasn’t followed a clear path and has instead taken a few messy turns with various uncoordinated services.
+You may face some challenges during the design process, but it’s vital to organize your existing cloud services and create a path for the future, including virtual infrastructure planning.

-To learn more about how these principles can be applied to your virtualized infrastructure, contact us at TailWind.
+To learn more about how you can apply these principles to your virtualization infrastructure design, contact us at TailWind.
 We can help you leverage the right technologies for your organization’s future growth.